 Clip may not be representative of the blu-ray version

-That concludes my There Was a Crooked Man blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes my There Was a Crooked Man blu-ray review, if you have any thoughts on this film you can leave them on our Facebook page.

 Summary: There Was a Crooked Man (1960) Blu-ray Review